mmaehring/mmaehring/README.md

-- 👋 Hi, I’m @mmaehring
+- 👋 Hi, I’m @mmaehring, a particle physics PhD at ETH Zürich
-- 👀 I’m interested in physics, data analysis, simulations, and scientific machine learning
+- 👀 I’m interested in physics, statistics, and streamlining data analysis techniques for wider use
-- 🌱 I’m currently learning to use new Julia libs, ROOT, and revising my rusty C++
-- 💞️ I’m looking to collaborate on ...
+- 🗄️ I’m looking to collaborate on simplifying typical physics and data analysis workflows
-- 📫 How to reach me ...
+- 📫 Send me an E-Mail if you want to discuss something: mmaehring@ethz.ch

 <!---
 mmaehring/mmaehring is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.